Our Vision

 Vote for Incorporation and Type of City Government

-If the “Petition for Incorporation” meets the required signature and timeline criteria as validated by the Lieutenant Governor’s office, the vote will occur on the November 2024 ballot.
+The vote will be on the November 2024 ballot.
 A simple majority is required for incorporation to occur, meaning one vote over 50%.
 The community’s desired form of government will also be on the ballot.
 Additional information will be made available on these options as the process moves forward.

 Election for Mayor and City Council